TikTok for Business

 Questions to remove friction

-Cost, pixel, and strategy pages are the most common next steps depending on what is still unclear.
+Cost, pixel, and strategy pages are the most common next steps.
+If tracking setup is unclear, the TikTok pixel guide is usually the highest-priority read before launch.

 Sources and references